 Dodge replaced the slant-six with a V6 for the 1987 model year.
 Since then, Dodge has built several V6s.
 This includes the now ubiquitous Pentastar V6.
 But fans of the old inline-six Dodge engines were elated to hear of a new, turbocharged I6 in the works.

 The new twin-turbo straight-six belongs to the Stellantis global medium engine (GME) family.
 For this reason, it will share many design elements with the new I4 available in the Jeep Wrangler.
 Rumor has it that the new I6 will also be small enough to fit under the Wrangler’s hood.

-Stellpower reports the new I6 engine project carries the “Tornado” name.
+Stellpower reports the new I6 engine project carries the “Tornado” name, but Stellantis has revealed it is actually called the “Hurricane.”
 This is in line with the company’s tradition of naming engine projects after airplanes (i.e. Apache, Hurricane).
 The engine is currently an Alfa Romeo project, but may be built in a U.S. factory.

 What’s with all the six cylinders?

 It seems more and more automakers are replacing V8 engines with turbocharged six cylinders.
 First, Ford’s SVT engineers shocked the world by ditching the F-150 Raptor’s V8 in favor of an EcoBoost V6.
 More recently, Toyota tossed the V8, and now a turbocharged V6 powers every 2022 Tundra truck.

 Dodge may just be the next automaker to swap its V8s for powerful and fuel-efficient turbocharged six-cylinder engines.
 But fans of the unkillable slant-six will be tickled to see a descendant of the “little engine that could,” replacing the mighty HEMI V8.